sourcemeta/learnjsonschema.com/content/2020-12/applicator/items.markdown

 ---
 keyword: "items"
 signature: "Schema"
+value: This keyword must be set to a valid JSON Schema
 summary: "Validation succeeds if each element of the instance not covered by `prefixItems` validates against this schema."
 kind: [ "applicator", "annotation" ]
 instance: [ "array" ]